 For SNAP awards, foreign recipients submit FFR expenditure data at the end of the competitive segment only.
-The requirement for quarterly cash reporting does not apply to foreign recipients.
 Awards are administered in PMS using subaccounts and payments will be specific to each grant at the time the recipient draws funds.

 The FFR expenditure data must be submitted electronically through PMS and must be submitted in U.S. dollars and in English.
 The currency rate in effect at the time the funds are drawn down from PMS should be used in preparing the FFR.
 For the final FFR, NIH requires recipients to reimburse the U.S. government for funds not spent.
 Mail reimbursement checks in U.S. dollars to the OFM.